nocodb/nocodb/packages/noco-docs/content/en/engineering/playwright.md

 The methods of a page object can be classified into 2 categories:

 - Actions: Performs an UI actions like click, type, select etc. Is also responsible for waiting for the element to be ready and the action to be performed.
-This included waiting for api calls to complete.
+This included waiting for API calls to complete.
 - Assertions: Asserts the state of the UI element, i.e if the element is visible, if the element has a particular text etc. Use `expect` from `@playwright/test` and if not use `expect.poll` to wait for the assertion to pass.

 ## Writing a test